WilsonLe/website/public/notes/chapter-18.md

 A 20-bit VPN implies that there are 220 translations that the OS would have to manage for each process (that’s roughly a million).
 Assuming we need 4 bytes per page table entry (PTE) to hold the physical translation plus any other useful stuff, we get an immense 4MB of memory needed for each page table

-Because page tables are so big, we don’t keep any special on-chip hard- ware in the MMU to store the page table of the currently-running process.
+Because page tables are so big, we don’t keep any special on-chip hardware in the MMU to store the page table of the currently-running process.

 Instead, we store the page table for each process in memory somewhere.
-Let’s assume for now that the page tables live in physical memory that the OS manages; later we’ll see that much of OS memory itself can be vir- tualized, and thus page tables can be stored in OS virtual memory (and even swapped to disk).
+Let’s assume for now that the page tables live in physical memory that the OS manages; later we’ll see that much of OS memory itself can be virtualized, and thus page tables can be stored in OS virtual memory (and even swapped to disk).

 # What’s Actually In The Page Table?